Tuber macrosporum

-Tuber macrosporum, commonly known as the smooth black truffle, is a species of edible truffle in the family Tuberaceae.
+Tuber macrosporum, commonly known as the smooth black truffle, is a species of truffle in the family Tuberaceae.
 The fungus produces blackish, irregularly shaped underground fruiting bodies measuring 2–5 cm in diameter with a grey-brown to purple-brown interior marked by thick white veins and has an intense garlic-like odour similar to the Italian white truffle.
 It is distinguished microscopically by its exceptionally large ellipsoid spores (measuring 40–80 × 30–60 micrometres) adorned with a distinctive mesh-like pattern.
 The species has a patchy distribution across Europe, where it forms beneficial relationships with various trees including oaks, hazels, hornbeams, willows, lindens, beech and poplars, preferring moist, well-aerated soils from slightly acidic to alkaline in plains and foothills.

 Taxonomy

 Tuber macrosporum was described as new to science by Italian mycologist Carlo Vittadini in 1831, and remains the accepted name in Index Fungorum.
 Molecular phylogenetics studies based on the internal transcribed spacer (ITS) and large subunit (LSU) regions of nuclear ribosomal DNA place it in the Macrosporum clade, a lineage that also includes the North American species Tuber canaliculatum.
 Within T. macrosporum, there are two well-supported subclades that correspond broadly to Italian versus Central and Eastern European specimens, suggesting some geographic genetic structuring.